lis-mikita/shop-order/README.md

 ## License

-The ShopOrder project is open-source software licensed under the [MIT license](LICENSE).
+The ShopOrder project is open-source software.